 This agreement enables UNIFI students to get to know American students, improve their English skills and build international networks.

-Please notice that during the a.y.
-2020/2021, due to COVID-19 restrictions, no course of the MSc in Economics and
+Please notice that during the first semester of the a.y.
+2021/2022, due to COVID-19 restrictions, no course of the